unifyai/unify-docs-old/docs/api/unify_api.rst

 To specify the list of fallback models, use :code:`->` between individual model tags, so the model string becomes :code:`model_a@provider_a->model_b@provider_b`.

 There is no limit on the number of models that can be specified.
-In order to know which model the request successfully went to, read the :code:`model` field in the response.
+The :code:`model` field in the response contains the model and provider that the request actually went to.